 ELEMENTARY EDUCATION MAJOR cont.

 - 3. Completed application procedures by announced deadline - 4.
-Explicit approval of the Department of Education

-Students must have at least a "C-" in all education courses and a minimum overall GPA of 2.00.
+At least a "C-" in all education courses and a minimum overall GPA of 2.00 - 5.
+Explicit approval of the Chair of Education

 ELEMENTARY EDUCATION MAJOR Recommended Course Sequence